Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Utilization of Zero Advantage Samples

 \subsection{Relative Length Reward}

 When a model consistently produces correct answers, more concise responses are generally preferred.
-To this end, we introduce the relative length reward (RLR) for low-difficulty data, which adaptively assigns higher scores for shorter responses while penalizing longer ones.
-Specifically, given a group of responses sampled for a problem, the original reward function $\mathcal{R}_{\text{verification}}$ (i.e., the $\mathcal{R}$ in Equation \ref{eq:verify_reward}) first decides their correctness.
-RLR then applies to problems with an average accuracy greater than or equal to a threshold $\alpha$, which always includes those where all samples are correct.
+To this end, we introduce the RLR for low-difficulty data, which adaptively assigns higher scores for shorter responses while penalizing longer ones.
+Specifically, given a group of responses sampled for a problem, the original reward function $\mathcal{R}_{\text{verification}}$ (i.e., the $\mathcal{R}$ in Equation \ref{eq:verify_reward}) first determines their correctness.
+RLR is then applied to problems whose average accuracy meets or exceeds a threshold $\alpha$, always including cases where all samples are correct.
 For each correct sample $o_i$, RLR computes the length reward by comparing its length to the average level of all correct samples within the group:

 { } where $\lambda$, $\epsilon_{\text{up}}$, and $\epsilon_{\text{low}}$ are hyperparameters.
 The first one normalizes the deviation of current length from the mean length, while the latter two stand for the upper and lower boundaries of the RLR.
 Moreover, RLR is plug and play, and its outputs can be directly added to the scores calculated by $\mathcal{R}_{\text{verification}}$, which is shown as follows: